-Often an external view on your symptoms gives you a more accurate picture of your problem than you mulling them over in your mind.
+Often an external view of your symptoms gives you a more accurate picture of your problem than simply mulling them over in your mind.
 An anxiety test can be an effective means of having an objective look at the symptoms you are experiencing, to see if you need to be concerned, or need to visit your doctor.

 If you suffer from anxiety, one of the first things you can do is to find ways to help yourself.
 No matter what sort of treatment you are using or thinking of using, how well you cope depends, ultimately, on your attitude, behaviour and habits.

 There are a number of ways you can help yourself overcome anxiety: